Uroscopy: Temperature

-The temperature at which the urine is examined is a very important factor to consider in the process of uroscopy.
-When a patient urinates, the urine will be warm, so it is necessary for it to stay warm for proper evaluation.
 The external temperature should be the same as the internal temperature.
 When the temperature of urine goes down the bubbles in it will change.
 Some of them will disappear, but some will remain.
 With the temperature decrease, particles and impurities will be more difficult to evaluate.
 They will move toward the middle of the flask, then sink to the bottom.
 They will all mix, making it more difficult to see the impurities.

 Another problem with urine cooling is that it would become thicker.
 The longer that it had to cool down the more likely it was that the crystals in it would bond together, causing it to thicken.
 This could lead to a false diagnosis, that is why doctors usually inspected the urine quickly.

+Additionally, heat and cold were thought to impact the color of the urine, and dryness and moistness would affect its texture.
+The absence and excess of heat were believed to originate from complications with the spiritus (natural body heat produced in the heart), or from a malfunction in digestion causing too much hot or cold humor to be present in the body.

-Richard Bright in the 19th century invented a technique that allowed doctors to examine a patients urine effectively after the temperature had dropped.
+Richard Bright in the 19th century invented a technique that allowed doctors to examine a patient's urine effectively after the temperature had dropped.
 The process involved heating water, then inserting the uroscopy flask containing cooled urine.
 This would heat the urine causing the crystals that formed during loss of temperature to break down.
 As a result, the urine will become thin again.
 This process is very effective, but a doctor should "also be careful not to shake them much before you inspect them for you will move the particles and destroy the bubbles and dilute the deposits and confuse the situation," (The Late Greco-Roman and Byzantine Contribution to the Evolution of Laboratory Examinations of Bodily Excrement.
 Part1: Urine, Sperm, Menses and Stools, Pavlos C. Goudas).

-Lighting

-Since identifying the color of the urine is essential for a proper diagnosis, the lighting is crucial.
-This is a very complicated step in the uroscopy test.
-The doctor must not visually examine the urine in an overly lit location, because it will make the urine seem too bright.
-He can not examine the urine in a poorly lit location, because he will not be able to properly see the urine.
-So, he must examine the urine in both conditions.
-This is done to offset the effects of not enough light and too much light.
-After he examines both conditions the doctor must use his best judgment, to make a diagnosis.

-Common diseases identified by uroscopic methods
+Common conditions identified by uroscopic methods

 Diabetes

 In 1674 English doctor Thomas Willis submitted into medical literature a peculiar (and peculiarly found) relationship he'd observed: people with type 1 diabetes usually have sweet-tasting urine — this is due to an oversaturation of glucose in the blood, the excess of which is excreted out via urine, as the diabetic lacks sufficient insulin to process the high amounts of glucose.